 Import AP Transactions into Quickbooks via Business Importer

-Only available for set up by the Account Owner, Managing Advisor, or an Admin user.
+Only available for set up by the Account Owner, Full-Access Advisor, or a firm Admin user.

 Ideal for advisors serving about 15 or more clients, our integration with Business Importer is a fantastic way to improve efficiency.
 It is designed to help you spend less time in bookkeeping tasks and more time in what you love -- helping people with their financial planning!